fschiefenhoevel/cropmbtiles/README.md

 gdal and sqlite3 installed.
 Polygon shapefile specifying region of interest.

 ## Usage:
 download/clone script, edit variables (2 filepaths, maxZoom and minZoom) in the first section and run.
 Change optional parameters if you like.
 Output files will be generated in the directory the script is running in.
+Every zoomlevel is created (lvl*.mbtiles) additionally to the composite map.mbtiles (which is the final map with every zoomlevel).
+Delete lvl*.mbtiles manually after running the script.